StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/restore/cold-restore/physical-server.md

-# Restore physical server
+# Restore a Cold Backup on a Physical Server

-## Introduction
+In this tutorial, we're going to guide you through restoring a cold backup of TheHive on a physical server.

-Restoring your application stack on physical servers is a process that involves recovering configuration files, data, and logs from a previously created backup.
+Restoring your application stack is a process that involves recovering configuration files, data, and logs from a previously created backup.
 This procedure ensures the application is returned to a consistent and operational state.

 Unlike virtual or containerized environments, restoring on physical servers requires manual handling of files and services.

+{% include-markdown "includes/implications-cold-backup-restore.md" %}

+{% include-markdown "includes/backup-restore-best-practices.md" %}

+## Prerequisites

 This guide assumes that:

-* You are restoring from [a cold backup](../backup/physical-server.md), where services were stopped during the backup process to maintain data consistency.
+* You are restoring from a cold backup created using the procedures outlined in the [Perform a Cold Backup on a Physical Server](../../backup/cold-backup/physical-server.md) guide, where services were stopped during the backup process to ensure data consistency.
-* The server environment matches the original configuration (e.g., paths, software versions, and dependencies).
+* The server environment matches the original configuration (for example, paths, software versions, and dependencies).
-* The backup was created following the [Backup Procedure for Physical Servers](../backup/physical-server.md).

-When performing a restore, you will:

-1. Ensure all services are stopped (Elasticsearch, Cassandra, TheHive, etc.) before running the restoration process.
-2. Restore the configuration, data, and log files from the backup.
-3. Restart services and verify that the system is functioning as expected.
+## Step 1: Stop the services

+Stop all services to ensure data consistency and prevent any changes during the restore process.

 !!!
-Warning
-    * Always test the restoration process in a non-production or test environment before applying it to a live system.
-    * Ensure you have a current backup before starting the restore operation, as any errors during restoration could lead to data loss.
-    * This guide provides general instructions; adapt them to your specific server configuration.

----
-## Step-by-step instructions

-### Ensure all services are stopped

-!!!
 Example ""

     ```bash
-    systemctl stop thehive
+    sudo systemctl stop thehive
-    systemctl stop elasticsearch
+    sudo systemctl stop elasticsearch
-    systemctl stop cassandra
+    sudo systemctl stop cassandra
     ```

-### Check all data folders are empty
+## Step 2: Check all data folders are empty

 Ensure `/var/lib/cassandra/` and `/var/lib/elasticsearch/` are empty.

-### Copy files from the backup folder
+## Step 3: Copy files from the backup folder

-For example, with a dedicated NFS volume and a folder named `/opt/backup`  copy all files preserving their permissions
+For example, with a dedicated NFS volume and a folder named `/opt/backup`  copy all files preserving their permissions.

 !!!
 Example ""